engineblog/gatsby-casper-blog/content/posts/twitter-bot-2/index.md

 Make sure to press 'Save' in the Netlify interface once you are finished adding the variables.

-Now, we just need to push our project code to the remote repository so that our Netlify site builds, and syncs up our variables:
+Now, we just need to push our project code to the remote repository so that our Netlify site builds, and syncs up our variables.
+Before we do that, though, we need to create a `.gitignore` file so that we don't push our entire `node_modules` folder to our remote repository:

+- Create a new file in the root of your project directory, and name it `.gitignore`
+- Open the `.gitignore` file, and type `node_modules` in the file
+- Save the file
+- In your terminal, run a `git status` command, and make sure that the `node_modules` folder is **not** listed

+Now we can push our code to git:

 - `git add .`
 - `git commit -am "added environment variables"`